sreekirthana123/sreekirthana123/README.md

     mindset  = "Building Intelligent Systems from scratch 🧠" learning = "French (Duolingo) 🇫🇷"

 I design and build intelligent data pipelines — from MLOps workflows → Software systems → Agentic AI.
-My work lives at the intersection of scalable data engineering and real-world AI impact and writing a scalable and robust code and deplaying and Machine Learning models.
+My work lives at the intersection of scalable data engineering and real-world AI impact and writing a scalable and robust code and deplaying and Machine Learning models.```

----

 ## 🛠️ Technical Arsenal